jeanres/jeanres.github.io/blog/nix-configuration.md

 - No manual installation steps
 - Clear dependency relationships

-### 3. Modularity
+### 3. Modern Tooling
-- Separate concerns into logical modules
+- Latest versions of all tools
-- Easy to add/remove components
+- Modern replacements for traditional Unix tools
-- Reusable across different setups
+- Efficient workflows with aliases and integrations

 ### 4. Cross-Platform Potential
 - Similar structure works for NixOS